 Property, plant & equipment are stated at cost, less accumulated depreciation.
 No depreciation is provided on land.
 Depreciation is provided at rates calculated to write off the cost less residual value of each asset over its expected useful life, which are reviewed each financial year, as follows:

-Mining equipment
+Mining equipment - 20% Straight line

-Office furniture and equipment
+Office furniture and equipment - 10% Straight line

-Fixtures and Fittings

-Buildings

-20% Straight line10% Straight line20% Straight line
+Fixtures and Fittings - 20% Straight line

-- 2% Straight line
+Buildings - 2% Straight line

 Investments in subsidiaries

 Investments in subsidiaries are measured at cost less accumulated impairment.